Daniel-Lima-Carvalho/football_players_django/README.md

         python3 -c "import secrets; print(secrets.token_urlsafe())"

-3 - Create a .env file in project root folder with your credentials
+3 - Create a .env file in the project root with your credentials.

         DEBUG=True
         SECRET_KEY=YOUR GENERATED KEY